National Council of Education

-The National Council of Education - Bengal (or NCE - Bengal) was an organisation founded by Satyendranath Tagore and other Indian nationalists in Bengal in 1906 to promote science and technology as part of a swadeshi industrialisation movement.
+The National Council of Education - Bengal (or NCE - Bengal) was an organisation founded by Satyendranath Tagore and other Indian nationalists in Bengal in 1906 at Raja Subodh Mullick's house, to promote science and technology as part of a swadeshi industrialisation movement.
 It established the Bengal National College and Bengal Technical Institute which would later merge to form Jadavpur University.
 Institutions which were functioning under the council were considered to be hotbeds of swadeshi activities and the government banned nationalistic activities such as the singing of patriotic songs.

 Background

 University of Calcutta, one of the three universities in modern India, was set up by the British in Calcutta in 1857 as a means of spreading western philosophical thought among the elites in India.
 Towards the end of the 19th century, a strong nationalist movement and identity arose within the Indian subcontinent, which was particularly prominent in Bengal, which by the start of 1900 had seen the beginnings of the Swadeshi movement, which drew a substantial contribution from the youth of Bengal.
 Leading nationalists saw the Calcutta University as a predominantly Western Institution.
 Its focus on Western Themed philosophy and humanities at the expense of Indian ones, and the large number of ICS and administrative officers from amongst its graduates were seen to form the bulwark of British colonialism, and the Calcutta University came to be termed Goldighir Ghulamkhana (the slavehouse by the lake, with reference to a lake beside which the university was situated).